 2) Overexertion on the job:

-Overexertion is associated with more than 30 percent of all lost-time injury claims according to the BWC.
+Overexertion is associated with over 30 percent of all lost-time injury claims according to the BWC.
 Such job-related injuries are typically related to lifting, pushing and pulling, bending and twisting, repetitive motions and awkward postures.
-Fully 54% of lost-time injury claims resulting from overexertion are associated with lifting, pushing and pulling.
+54% of lost-time injury claims resulting from overexertion are associated with lifting, pushing and pulling.
 Interestingly, professional truck drivers are at increased risk from developing carpal tunnel syndrome, not from over exertion but, rather, from steering wheel vibration that accompanies their long hours behind the wheel.